ihainan/mleap-docs/core-concepts/mleap-bundles.md

 ## Bundle Structure

-At its root directory, a bundle has a `bundle.json` file, which provides basic meta data about the serialization of the bundle.
+At its root directory, a bundle has a `bundle.json` file, which providesbasic meta data about the serialization of the bundle.
 It also has a `root/` directory, which contains the root transformer of the ML pipeline.
 The root transformer can be any type of transformer supported by MLeap, but is most commonly going to be a `Pipeline` transformer.

 Let's take a look at an example MLeap Bundle.
 The pipeline consists of string indexing a set of categorical features, followed by one hot encoding them, assembling the results into a feature vector and finally executing a linear regression on the features.
 Here is what the bundle looks like:

 ```
 ├── bundle.json